Cruise Info for Skippers

 In this section you will find detailed information about the input fields for creating a cruise or signing up, and learn what your inputs will be used for.

-NOTE: In order to setup or edit a cruise, you must be registered as a Cruise Skipper on the website.
+NOTE: In order to setup a cruise, you must be registered as a Cruise Skipper or Cruise Skipper Candidate on the website.
 If you are a Cruise Skipper but are not registered, contact the Webmaster.
 For giving access to Candidate Cruise Skippers click here.
+In order to edit a Cruise, you must be the skipper for that cruise or have been given edit permission by the Cruise Skipper.

 Creating a Cruise